alphappy/ArchipelagoRW/worlds/rain_world/docs/watcher_en.md

 even if `which_victory_condition` is `ascension`, since Spinning Top no longer appears after they ascend.

+### Spread the Rot
+Spreading the Rot to a new region is a check.
+The check is earned upon hibernation if the region is sufficiently infected.
+By default (see `checks_spread_rot`), these checks are only generated for the `alternate` victory condition.

 ### The Prince
 (UNIMPLEMENTED)
 Each unique encounter with The Prince is a check.